 - to limit processing so that processing - except for storage - may only take place in the future subject to consent or for the purpose of establishing, exercising or defending a legal claim or to protect a person or important public interests;

-- to receive the registered personal data in a structured, commonly used and machine-readable format and to have the data transferred from one controller to another without hindrance.
+- to receive the registered personal data in a structured, commonly used and machine-readable format and in some cases to have the data transferred from one controller to another without hindrance (data portability).

 In connection with the data subject’s exercise of the above-mentioned rights, we may demand relevant identification.